-- 6.17 This is a new policy based on 6th bullet point on page 54 of the SPPS and includes a Green Belt consideration.
-This policy should be read in conjunction with a number of policies included in the Draft Plan Strategy including ARG 1 Farm diversification, Relevant Retail Policy, Economic Development (Countryside) policy, Tourism Policy, Community Infrastructure.(para 16.19). - 6.18 This policy permits the sympathetic conversion and re-use of a suitable buildings for a variety of alternative uses where this would secure its upkeep and retention, and where the nature and scale of the proposed non-residential use would be appropriate to its countryside location.
-The aim of this policy is to facilitate the sympathetic conversion and reuse of locally important buildings for a variety of alternative uses where this would secure its upkeep and retention. - 6.19 Green Belt: Within the Green Belt, re-use will take priority over conversion / extension of the building or site curtilage.
+- 6.19 This is a new policy based on 6th bullet point on page 54 of the SPPS and includes a Green Belt consideration.
+This policy should be read in conjunction with a number of policies included in the draft Plan Strategy including ODC 2 Farm and Forestry Diversification, relevant Retail Policy, Economic Development (Countryside) policy, Tourism Policy and Community Infrastructure. (para 18.10). - 6.20 This policy permits the sympathetic conversion and re-use of suitable buildings for a variety of alternative uses where this would secure its upkeep and retention, and where the nature and scale of the proposed non-residential use would be appropriate to its countryside location.
+The aim of this policy is to facilitate the sympathetic conversion and re-use of locally important buildings for a variety of alternative uses where this would secure its upkeep and retention. - 6.21 The dPS Proposed Change to include 'changes of use' will facilitate the consideration of appropriateness for various other types of developments that may come forward in the countryside; without this policy, they could face a 'policy lacuna' which can be problematic for the Council's Planning Development Management consideration.
+The proposed new criteria (i) regarding tourism development is to ensure that any such proposals are consistent with the Chapter 12 Tourism policies. - 6.22 Green Belt: Within the Green Belt, re-use will take priority over conversion / extension of the building or site curtilage.
 It will be for the applicant to demonstrate that a conversion or any extension is required and the building cannot be re-used in its current form.
+The aim is to minimise the amount of new built development, thus maintaining the openness of the Green Belt locations, which are prone to urbangenerated development pressure.